shumwaymark/sentinelcam/README.rst

 For example, if a person was detected, is there a face in view?
 If so, can it be recognized?
 Was it package delivery or a postal carrier?
-If the object of interest is a vehicle, can the make/model be deterimined?
+If the object of interest is a vehicle, can the make/model be determined?
 The color?
 Is there a license plate visible?

 As a general rule, in-depth analysis tasks such as these are assigned to batch jobs running on the **sentinel** itself.